 To Sterilise the Jars:

 - Preheat the oven to 130 Degrees C (270F).
 Use glass jars, either new or recycled, with an airtight, metal lid.
 If recycling jars, ensure that the jars do not have cracks or chips and the lids are in good condition.
 Discard any lids that are pitted or rusted.
-See Note 5.Wash the jars and lids.
+Wash the jars and lids.
 If washing by hand, use hot, soapy water and then rinse them well.
-Alternatively, wash them in the dishwasher.Place jars and lids on a baking tray.
+Alternatively, wash them in the dishwasher.
+(See Note 5.)Place jars and lids on a baking tray.
 Heat in the oven for at least 20 minutes.
+If your lids contain rubber seals, allow these to air dry instead of placing in the oven.Do not place the hot jars on a cold surface as they may shatter.
+I place mine on a wooden chopping board which I cover with a tea towel.
+Always sterilise a few more jars than you think you will need.
+It is better to have too many jars than not enough.

-To Make the Jam:
+To Make the Apricot Jam:

 - Put 2 small heatproof plates or saucers in the freezer to chill.
-See Note 6.
+(See Note 6.)

 - Wash the apricots and pat dry.
 Remove any minor blemishes then cut them in half and remove the stones.

 - Place the apricots in a large, wide saucepan and add the lemon juice and water.
-See Note 7.
+(See Note 7.)

 - Bring to a simmer over medium heat, stirring occasionally with a long-handled wooden spoon.
-See Note 8.
+(See Note 8.)

 - Add the sugar to the apricots and stir constantly, without boiling, until the sugar has dissolved.